-Since macOS High Sierra 10.13, the operating system applies a stricter security policy to software that requires kernel extensions (kexts).
-The DisplayLink driver installation includes a system extension (DisplayLinkDriver.kext) that is affected by this policy.
+Since macOS High Sierra 10.13, the operating system applies a stricter security policy to software that requires kernel extensions (KEXTs).
+The DisplayLink classic driver installation (version 5.x) includes a system extension (DisplayLinkDriver.kext) that is affected by this policy.

-As a result, the user now has to explicitly enable this system extension in the Security & Privacy system preference after installation and before the DisplayLink software is allowed to run.
+If you are using the classic DisplayLink USB Graphics Software for macOS (version 5.x), you have to explicitly enable this system extension in the Security & Privacy system preference after installation before DisplayLink software is allowed to run.

 Please note: It's only possible to enable the system extension in the 30 minutes following the installation.
 A new installation can be run to reset this timer.

 At the end of the installation, the operating system should display a "System Extension Blocked after installation" warning and ask the user to enable the DisplayLink extension(Figure 1):